What is Your Favorite Animal?

 With only an estimated 20,000-25,000 polar bears left in the world, most of us will never actually get to see one in the wild.
 But if you do, you are most likely to see one in Canada where 60% of the world’s population lives.
 Where else do they live?
-Well, they also live in ice covered Artic seas in Alaska, Greenland, Norway and Russia.
+Well, they also live in ice-covered Arctic seas in Alaska, Greenland, Norway, and Russia.

-And while an adult male can weigh 1400 pounds and measure 10 feet tall when standing, a baby bear weighs less than a pound when born and is blind.
+And while an adult male can weigh 1400 pounds and measure 10 feet tall when standing, a baby cub weighs less than a pound when born and is blind.
 For the first few years of the bear’s life, the baby learns to hunt from its mother, with seals being the primary food source.
 Unfortunately, the mortality rate for cubs can exceed 70% as a result of starvation, falling prey to wolves or other carnivores, or even drowning while swimming long distances in search of food.

 The only predators of adult polar bears are humans.
-However in a rare case of international cooperation, all 5 countries with polar bear populations came together in 1973 and signed an agreement which either banned hunting or established strict rules for killing or capturing polar bears.
+Wow!
+However, in a cool and very rare case of international cooperation, all 5 countries with polar bear populations came together in 1973 and signed an agreement which either banned hunting or established strict rules for killing or capturing polar bears.
 Populations have rebounded but now face different obstacles.

 What Can We Do to Help Polar Bears

 Polar bears are listed as Vulnerable (VU) by the World Conservation Union.
 The main threats to polar bears today are humans, industrial pollution, and the biggest one, climate change.
 Bears use ice to hunt seals and the ice is disappearing.
 Research shows the Arctic is warming twice as fast as the rest of our planet and some scientists predict two-thirds of the polar bear population could be lost by 2050.